Roscode/mealthyme/README.md

     1. User asks the system for a shopping list
     2. The system compiles a list based on ingredients needed for coming meals which aren't in the pantry
 * Cook a meal
-    1. User selects a meal and marks it as made, optionally inputting any extra ingredients that were used.
+    1. User selects a meal and marks it as made, optionally inputting any extra ingredients that were used
-    2.The system updates the pantry accordingly
+    2. The system updates the pantry accordingly

 ### Choice of database